 Named after the former director of NASA’s Earth and Science department, Michael Freilich, the Satellite 6 is an initiative headed under SpaceX’s Falcon 9 rocket and it is supposed to comprise of two specific satellites, named to be the Satellite 6 and Satellite 6 B respectively.

-For the past 30 years, it has been known for providing accurate data on the sea level rise and the advent of climate change without any interruption, beginning from its journey in 1992.
+For the past 30 years, it has been known for providing accurate data on the sea level rise and climate change’s advent without interruption, beginning from its journey in 1992.

 However, as the director of the Earth and Science department, who has been pioneering the oceanographic data and research, this direct influence from him is an attempt to gather accuracy in detecting changes of the sea level within a few meters of distance covering almost a massive part of the world oceans.